 By Lindsey Coulter

-Read the full article in the June issue of School Construction News.
+Read more about this project in the September/October issue of School Construction News, now available.